vwkd/science-physics/src/electrodynamics/electricity.md

 - charge: water element
 - current: water flow rate, e.g. 1l of water flows by in this tube per second
 - voltage: water pressure, pushes water in one direction, makes water do work, e.g. spin a turbine
-- charge is what flows, voltage is what makes it flow, current is how fast it flows
+- charge is what flows, voltage is what makes it flow, current is how much of it flows
-- current is inherent property of circuit, not of external charges, can not have current if circuit is not closed
-- voltage is not inherent property of circuit, created using external energy source, can have voltage if circuit is not closed